 What benefits can be attributed to container deposit?

 Key benefits of container deposit scheme in Australia include:

 - Low litter rates – South Australia and Northern Territory have the lowest rate of beverage containers found in litter in Australia.

 - High recyclate value – the beverage containers recovered in South Australia for recycling are of a much higher recycling grade than interstate containers.
 The sorting of containers into material types and glass into its 3 colours means less contamination and a higher value for the product.

 - High resource recovery – rather than rely on new resources for production of beverage containers, the recovery and recycling of containers conserves resources and reduces pollution and energy consumption

 - Reduced waste to landfill – the recovery of beverage containers through the container deposit scheme (in 2018–19 over 612 million bottles and cans) means that there is much less waste sent to landfill.

 How many beverage containers are returned and recycled in South Australia?

 South Australia has the highest recovery and recycling of beverage containers of any Australian jurisdiction.
-The return rate for 2017–18 was 76.9%.
-Almost 603 million containers (42,913 tonnes) were recovered by collection depots for recycling, resulting in beverage containers making up only 2.8% of litter in SA.
+The return rate for 2018–19 was 76.4%.
+Over 612 million containers (41,372 tonnes) were recovered by collection depots for recycling, resulting in beverage containers making up only 2.8% of litter in SA.